NVIDIA DOCA Developer Guide

 Setup

 doca:devel) which can be found on NGC.
-It is recommended to deploy this container on top of the DPU when preparing a development setup.
+It is recommended to deploy this container on top of BlueField when preparing a development setup.

-The recommended approach for working using DOCA's development container on top of the DPU, is by using docker, which is already included in the supplied BFB image.
+The recommended approach for working using DOCA's development container on top of the BlueField, is by using docker, which is already included in the supplied BFB image.

 Make sure the docker service is started.
 Run: